 - Settling defendants do not have to admit liability in order to resolve the claim.

-- Details of a settlement can be sealed, confidential, and kept private.
+- An agreement can be sealed, confidential, and kept private.

-Most personal injury plaintiffs do not accept the first offer that comes their way but seek legal representation to determine a fair settlement.
-Insurance companies are notorious for making initial lowball offers, hoping the plaintiff will be desperate to put the matter behind them.
-Even if it seems if they’re offering a decent sum, it’s wise to seek legal advice in a personal injury consultation before agreeing to anything.
+It is common for personal injury plaintiffs to seek legal representation before accepting the first offer they receive.
+Initial offers from insurers are notoriously low, hoping the plaintiff will be desperate to end the matter.
+In spite of their decent offer, it’s wise to seek legal advice before agreeing to anything in a personal injury consultation.
 The process of settlement typically takes six months to a year.
 Either party can choose to settle at any time, before– or sometimes during– a trial.

-Why Might a Personal Injury Lawsuit Go to Trial?
+Why Might a Personal Injury Case Go to Trial?

 A personal liability lawsuit may go to trial if: